powervm/pypowervm/README.rst

 Any versions under 1.0 are not supported in any form and should not be used in production or development environments.

+See the VERSION.rst for detailed information about current version.

+Current versions should utilize the local authentication mechanism.
+The remote authentication mechanism is intended only for development and test purposes for the time being.

 Overview
 --------
 pypowervm provides a Python based API wrapper for interaction with IBM